I received the DJI Mavic Mini fly more combo set last week. So now I’m trying to figure out – is it a tool or a toy?

 The video – it’s nice.

 An update on the video quality: It was nice.
 Then it got wobbly, just as described all ower forums, then I re-calibrated the gimball and updated firmware and it’s all ok now.
+It’s been a few weeks since the update and everything is still fine.

 As a drone, it’s small and light, so it fights the wind fiercely, but it fights it.
 Some video guys my want something “smoother”, well, you’ll need something heavier then, like DJI Mavic 2 Pro.
 But for photos, it doesn’t matter.